 Once Upon a Time, there was a row of 5 abandoned derelict buildings in a Land called Leytonstone in East London.
-These buildings were a dangerous, dilapidated, derelict eye sore to the Community for over 10 years, left to rot and ruin by 2 private landlords and The London Undergound who collectively owned these 5 seriously derelict buildings, and the land they sat upon.
+These buildings were a dilapidated, derelict eye sore to the Community for over 10 years they left to rot, rack and ruin by 2 private landlords and The London Undergound who collectively owned these derelict buildings, and the land they sat upon.

 It took 18months of hard physical effort, graft, and toil to repair and re-construct floorboards, windows, roofs; entire buildings were repaired using nothing but recycled paint and found materials, including a steady supply of furniture donations of chairs, tables, tools and equipment by local people glad of the change in their community, and more and more community volunteers from the good Land of Leytonstone and beyond came to help.
-Eventually, after 2 years of this organic community centred social art creative process, what emerged was one of the most successful Community Centred and Community run Art Squat Galleries & Independent Cinemas of London.
+Eventually, after 2 years of this organic community centred social art creative process, what emerged was one of the longest running, most successful Community run Art Squat Galleries & Independent Cinemas London had ever seen.

-Of course, those first 2 Foundational Years were not for the faint hearted, or weak of consitution; living in semi-derelict buildings during freezing Winters with no hot water, and holes in the walls instead of windows, was a brutal test of endurance and creative survival for even the most enthusiastic volunteer.
-It didn't really matter whether they were an artist or musician, DJ, Singer, Photograher, Activist, Caberet Entertainer or Environmentalist, or random homeless person.
-They we all united in one single goal, one creative ambition; try and create an arts space they could be part of, that they could run and manage as their own to support and facilitate their own dreams and ambitions in London
+Of course, the first 2 Foundational Years were not for the faint hearted, or weak of consitution; operating in semi-derelict buildings during freezing Winters with no hot water, and holes in the walls instead of windows, was a brutal test of endurance and creative survival for even the most enthusiastic person, creative, or art volunteer.
+It didn't really matter whether they were an artist or musician, DJ, Singer, Photograher, Activist, Caberet Entertainer Environmentalist, or random homeless person.
+We all united in one single goal, one creative ambition; try and create an Community Arts space that everyone could be part of.
+An art gallery and cinema that they could run and manage as their own, to support and facilitate their creative dreams and art ambitions in London, but in a way that had a wider positive community and social impact around issues of recyling and community rgeneration.

-Out of the initial creative chaos, gradually the 491 Gallery & Vertigo Cinema was born, now with hot water, electricity, a shower, 2 kitchens, bedrooms, art studios, and a huge fire pit within a large community garden.
-It eventually settled down into a more organised, creative, multi-arts community arts venue to live in, visit, enjoy the events, workshops, music gigs, parties, experiences, and just be.
+Out of the initial creative chaos, gradually the 491 Gallery & Vertigo Cinema was born, and with hot water, electricity, a shower, 2 kitchens, bedrooms, art studios, and a huge fire pit within the large community garden; It eventually settled down into a more organised, creative, multi-arts community arts venue for people visit form the local community of Leytonstone and from across wider London to enjoy the events, workshops, music gigs, parties, art experiences, and just to be,....creatively free.

-The Legendary 491 Gallery - Art Squat & Vertigo Independent Cinema.
+The Legendary 491 Gallery - Art Squat & Vertigo Cinema.

-The 491 Gallery & Vertigo Cinema which was created in the building Next Door hosted all manner of creative & community events for an astonishing 13 years; until the Government decided that self organised Community Art Centres & in particular "Art Squats" were illegal, and a profound creative threat to local Councils & Government creative control to maintain power over Communities, and decided to ban them all.
+The 491 Gallery & Vertigo Cinema which was created in the building Next Door hosted all manner of creative & community events for an astonishing 13 years; until the Government decided that self organised, and self financed Community "Art Squats" were illegal, and a profound creative threat to Government creative control over a whole Community.
+So to maintain creative power over Communities, and to prevent the social philosophy of Community self determination by the people rather than Govenrment central control, they decided to ban them all.
+Suddenly, what was deemed legal for generations, and by now had become a Community wide partnership with London Transport, with local Waltham Forest Council support, was now deemed illegal by the stroke of a bureaucratic Politicians Pen.

 So the 13 years of Self-Organised Free Creative Community events, music gigs, art exhibitions, Cinema nights, Circus Nights, Community Café, Weekend Trade Fairs, Organic Kitchen, Community Garden, Large Community Fire Pit, Artists Studios, Home made Music Recording Studio, and temporary rooms for homeless people was no more.

-Is this block of a few commuter flats really better than all the creativity, community events, and cherished social - art memories the people of Leytonstone and thousands of others from across London AND Europe created over 13 years with hundreds of volunteers and thousands of people coming together to socialise and be entertained by music, DJs, bands, art, cabarets, singers, performers, comedy, and to frolic about dancing, or just hang out with others having a good fun community centred, creative, inexpensive time?
+Is this block of a few commuter flats really better than all the creativity, community events, and cherished social - art memories the people of Leytonstone and thousands of others from across London AND Europe created over 13 years with hundreds of volunteers and thousands of people coming together to socialise and be entertained by music, DJs, bands, art, cabarets, singers, performers, comedy, and to dance, create, or just hang out with others having a great, fun, safe, community centred, creatively inexpensive time?
 Well, I suppose there are still a few Pubs left!
-If you can afford £7 a pint in Luna Lounge or The North Star.
-Otherwise, I guess it's the grim reality of The Wetherspoons Walnut Pub.
+If you can afford £7-£14 pint of beer in East London!
+Otherwise, I guess it's the reality of The Wetherspoons Walnut Pub.

-So once again Creative Dave set out on another Great Art Adventure of Conscious Community Creativity, to see what he could to, to help create a better, safer, more positive Creative Future World for his young niece to grow up in.
+So once again we set out on another Great Art Adventure of Conscious Community Creativity to see what it is possible. to create, to be, to help make a better, safer, more positive Creative Future World for next generations to grow up in, and create their own sense of artistic identity and creative being in the World.

-But, as the days of simply turning empty, derelict buildings that have been left empty to rot and ruin into Centres of Vibrant Community Art were now over, and made illegal by The Government, unless you could afford to invest about £1M, he would have to find another way, another means and method, to draw upon the Creativity of the Community, as well as share his own.
+But, as the days of simply turning empty, derelict buildings that have been left empty to rot and ruin into Vibrant Community Art Centes are now over, and made illegal by The Government, unless you can afford to invest about £1M, we will have to find other ways, means and methods, to draw upon the Creativity of the Community, as well as draw upon, and share our own.
+But fear not, for we humans are an infinite organic creative resource who constantly adapt to our environment and the ever shifting sands of the social, economic, and political matrix around us, and within which we are faced with the very real difficult challenge in life of simply trying to become that person who you feel you are and who you were mean "To Be".

-So, if you would like help this Creative Social-Art Mission, or have ideas to help the social-art process, please feel free to contact us to arrange an informal telephone chat, or coffee meet up; and if you are feeling particularly art adventurous, you can arrange a visit to Creative Dave's Studio AKA "The Creativity-Cell" for a relaxed lookabout, p informal chat, or even try an art video / interview chat about anything creative or community art related, or maybe about your own creative-art ideas - ambitions or struggles.
+So, if you would like help this Creative Social-Art Mission, or have ideas to help the social-art process, please feel free to contact us to arrange an informal telephone chat, or coffee meet up; and if you are feeling particularly art adventurous, you can arrange a visit to "The Creativity-Cell" for a relaxed lookabout, informal chat, or even try an art video / interview chat about anything creative or community art related, maybe about your own creative-art ideas - ambitions, stories, memories, or struggles.
 Alternatively, you can show arrange to show videos or films, hang art, or just visit to explore and chat about all things across the whole spectrum of Creativity, Community, and Consciousness.

 Tea & Coffee, soft drinks, biscuits, cake and snacks available